 There, he further expanded his leadership skills with other fellow participants and took up the challenge of hosting and organizing a World Cafe event within one night.
 The event, attended by MP Maliki Osman was a success.
 He also subsequently co-hosted their graduation ceremony.

-He has also since volunteered with People’s Association as a Youth Executive Committee member at one of the Community Centre’s as the Auditor.
+He has also since volunteered with People’s Association as a Youth Executive Committee member at one of the Community Centre’s and is currently the Vice-Chairperson.